Majapahit: Territorial division

 The model of political formations and power diffusion from its core in the Majapahit capital city that radiates through its overseas possessions was later identified by historians as "mandala" model.
 The term mandala derived from Sanskrit "circle" to explain the typical ancient Southeast Asian polity that was defined by its centre rather than its boundaries, and it could be composed of numerous other tributary polities without undergoing administrative integration.
 The territories belongs within Majapahit Mandala sphere of influence were those categorised as Mancanegara and Nusantara.
 These areas usually have their indigenous rulers, enjoy substantial autonomy and have their political institution intact without further integration into Majapahit administration.
 The same mandala model also applied to previous empires; Srivijaya and Angkor, and also Majapahit's neighbouring mandalas; Ayutthaya and Champa.

 Foreign or overseas territories are mentioned in Nagarakretagama canto 15 stanza 1.
 These territories include Syangka (Siam), Ayodyapura (Ayutthaya), Dharmmanagari (Ligor), Marutma (Martaban or Mergui), Rajapura (Rajpuri in the south of Siam), Singhanagari (Singhapuri on the branch of the river Menam), Campa, and Kamboja (Cambodia).
 The relationship between Majapahit and these territories is called kachaya, which means "to be exposed to light".
 It is interpreted as protected or sheltered.
 The term "protected area" in the modern state system is referred to as a protectorate.

 In addition, in canto 83 stanza 4 and 93 stanza 1 are mentioned the places that became the origin of merchants and scholars.
 The regions are Jambudwipa (India), Cina, Karnataka (South India), and Goda (Gauḍa).
-What is different is Yawana (Arabs, see explanation), as mentioned anyat i yawana mitreka satata (the other is Yawana who is a permanent ally).
+What is different is Yawana (Arabs, see explanation), as mentioned anyat i yawana mitreka satata (different is Yawana who is a permanent ally).

 The question whether Majapahit is considered an empire or not is actually depends on the definition of the word and concept of "empire" itself.
 Majapahit did not performed direct administration of its overseas possessions, they did not maintain permanent military occupation, and did not imposes its political and cultural norms over a wide area; thus it is not sufficiently considered an empire in a traditional sense.
 However, if being an empire means the projection of military power at will, formal acknowledgement of overlordship by vassals, and the regular tribute delivery to the capital, then Java's relationship to the rest of archipelagic realm can well be considered an imperial one; thus Majapahit can be considered an empire.

 In later period, Majapahit's hold on its overseas possessions began to wane.
 According to Waringin Pitu inscription (dated 1447) it was mentioned that Majapahit's core realm was consisted of 14 provinces, that administrated by the ruler titled Bhre.
 The provinces written in the inscription are: